theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > The other guests had taken advantage of the Queen’s absence , and were  resting in
 # D   NSg/J NPl    V   V/J   NSg/V     P  D   N$      NSg     .
-V/C NSg/V V       NPrSg/V/J/P
+V/C NSg/V V       P
 > the shade : however , the moment they saw   her   , they hurried back    to the game  , the
 # D   NSg   .
 C       .
 D   NSg    IPl  NSg/V I/J/D .
 IPl  V/J     NSg/V/J P  D   NSg/J .
 D
 > Queen merely remarking that    a   moment’s delay   would  cost  them their lives .